-When a master receives a write request from a client, it appends a new entry for the object to its head log segment, creates a hash table entry for the object (or updates an existing entry), and then replicates the log entry synchronously in parallel to the backups storing the head segment.
-During replication, each backup appends the entry to a replica of the head segment buffered in its memory and responds to the master without waiting for I/O to secondary storage.
+When a master receives a write request from a client, it appends a new entry for the object to its head log segment, creates a hash table entry for the object (or updates an existing entry), and then replicates the log entry in parallel to the backups storing the head segment.
+Each backup appends the entry to a replica of the head segment buffered in its memory and responds to the master as soon as the entry has been copied into the buffer (the backup does not wait for I/O to secondary storage).
 When the master has received replies from all the backups, it responds to the client.
 The backups write the buffered segments to secondary storage asynchronously.
 The buffer space is freed once the segment has been closed (meaning a new head segment has been chosen and this segment is now immutable) and the buffer contents have been written to secondary storage.